wahidulalamriyad/wahidulalamriyad/README.md

 ### Hi there, I'm Wahid 👋🏻

-Machine Learning Engineer with 2+ years of experience completing colossal research and projects regarding artificial intelligence, machine learning, deep learning, computer vision and data science.
-Core attributes include a curious mind, dedicated and strategic execution, creative problem-solving, and inspiring leadership.
-Believe that consistent hard work will always lead to success.

 ∞ Key Achievements:

 ✔ Accomplished 19 professional certifications, equivalent to 28 certified courses from the University of Oxford, IBM, Microsoft, DataCamp, and ZeroToMastery, with a 100% score.